majohansson/maria-puerto-rico/Electricity.md

 only 10-15% of the island had electricity, mostly in the metropolitan area where power lines and transfer stations are relatively accessible.
 Outside of the metropolitan area, the challenge is much greater.

-*October 21 Update: One week after announcing the targets, the electric authority reported that 16.6% of Puerto Rico had electricity, fluctuating on a daily basis.
-While linear progress continues, it is **not** on track to meet the goal of 95% coverage by December 15.*

 ### Electricity coverage in Puerto Rico after Hurricane Maria ([StatusPR](http://status.pr/))
 ![PR electricity coverage](figs/Electricity.png)